 All directors are encouraged, but not required, to attend our Annual Meeting of Stockholders.
-Nine of our ten incumbent directors who were directors at the time of the 2015 Annual Meeting of Stockholders attended the 2015 Annual Meeting of Stockholders.
+Ten of the directors who were serving on the Board at the time of the 2018 Annual Meeting of Stockholders attended the 2018 Annual Meeting of Stockholders.